How Much Does Drywall Cost?

 How to Calculate Drywall Cost

 Calculating the overall cost of installing drywall in a home is a straightforward formula, but it does include a number of variables and decisions on the part of the homeowner.
 The following formula can help a homeowner calculate the amount of drywall needed for a project and the total cost.

-- Add the cost of a half gallon of ready-mix compound per 100 square feet.
+- Add the cost of a half-gallon of ready-mix compound per 100 square feet.

 - Add the cost of 40 feet of drywall tape per 100 square feet.